LukaszNowakPL/react-router-basics/README.md

 __Note__: For this codebase purpose _integration test_ means all tests that renders React component.

 For testing components that use any of `react-router` functions you have to provide a `history` object.
-I've provided `renderWithRouter` helper to render components within history context.
+I've provided `renderWithRouter` helper to render components within mocked history context.
 It returns all the `render` objects as well as `history` object.

-Thanks to that `renderWithRouter(<Component />, ['/custom-url'])` is rendering a `<Component />` as it was called by a browser on a `/custom-url` url.
+Thanks to that `renderWithRouter(<Component />, ['/custom-url'])` is rendering a `<Component />` as it was called by a browser with `/custom-url` url.

 To check if some actions changed existing url address you have to check length of `history.entries` array as well as `history.location.pathname` value.